avanov/Rhetoric/docs/index.rst

     ## -
     ## - You cannot bind variants twice within one case.
     ##
-    #@PaymentMethod('DATACASH', 'payment_processor')
+    #@PaymentMethod.DATACASH('payment_processor')
     #def process_datacash_error():
     #    pass

-    ## - Uncomment the following definition and you will get a configuration error like:
+    ## - Uncomment the following definition and you will get a standard AttributeError:
-    ## -    "Variant AMAZON does not belong to the type PaymentMethod."
+    ## -    "AttributeError: type object 'PaymentMethod' has no attribute 'AMAZON'"
     ## -
     ## - You will have to add the AMAZON case to the PaymentMethod ADT in order to fix the error.
     ##
-    #@PaymentMethod('AMAZON', 'payment_processor')
+    #@PaymentMethod.AMAZON('payment_processor')
     #def process_amazon():
     #    pass